 The intensity at time $t$ can be interpreted as the infinitesimal probability of having a point between $t$ and $t+dt$ given the past up to time $t$.
 We say that $N$ is a Hawkes process (for the filtration $\F_t$) if the intensity depends on the past as follows, $\lambda_t = \phi\Big(\itg^{t-}_{-\infty} h(t-s)dN_s\Big)$, where $\phi$ and $h$ are two functions.
 Unlike $h$, we assume that $\phi$ is non-negative.
 The function $h$ models self-interaction of the point process $N$ on itself.
 If $h\geq 0$ (resp. $h\leq 0$) then $N$ is self exciting (resp. inhibiting).
 Function $\phi$ allows for the introduction of nonlinear dependency, \cite{bremaud_stability_1996,hawkes_spectra_1971}.
 Therefore, for Hawkes processes we have,

-\textbf{Autoregressive processes:} For AR processes, the current value of the observation can be calculated through the past ones, up to some noise.
+\textbf{Autoregressive processes:} For AR processes, the current value can be expressed as a function of past observations, up to some noise.
 AR processes can be defined by the following equation

-where $a_r$ are fixed coefficients for positive integers $r$ and $\varepsilon_k$ is a random noise independent of the $W_{k'}$ with $k'<k$ \cite{shumway_time_2025,box_box_2013}.
-The function $a : r\in\N^* \mapsto a_r =:a(r)$, where $\N^*$ stands for the positive integers, models the past dependency.
-One can generalise AR processes by allowing a more complex past dependency leading to $W_k = \Psi(W_{k-1},W_{k-2},\cdots) + \varepsilon_k$, $k\in\Z$, with $\Psi$ a function.
-In order to obtain the analogue of \eqref{eq1.1} we stick to the following level of generality,
+where the $a_r$'s are fixed coefficients for positive integers $r$ and $\varepsilon_k$ is a random noise independent of the $W_{k'}$ with $k'<k$ \cite{shumway_time_2025,box_box_2013}.
+The function $a : r\in\N^* \mapsto a_r =:a(r)$, where $\N^*$ stands for the positive integers, models past dependency.
+One can generalise AR processes by allowing more complex past dependency leading to $W_k = \Psi(W_{k-1},W_{k-2},\cdots) + \varepsilon_k$, $k\in\Z$, with $\Psi$ a function.
+To obtain an expression analogous to \eqref{eq1.1} we stick to the following level of generality,

-where $\psi, \ a$ and $\kappa$ are given functions.
+where $\psi, \J$ are given functions.
 Taking $\psi = \id$ and $\J(s,w) = a(s)w$ leads to the classical AR model described in \eqref{eq1.2}.
-The function $\psi$ allows the introduction of some nonlinearity and is the analogue of the function $\phi$ in \eqref{eq1.1}.
-The function $\kappa$ allows for more flexibility and even more nonlinearity, for example, one can use $\kappa(x) = \vert x\vert$ or $\kappa(x)=x_+$.
+Function $\psi$ allows the introduction of some nonlinearity and is the analogue of $\phi$ in \eqref{eq1.1}.